harisk92/blocx/README.md

-# blocx
+# BloCX

-BLoC pattern implementation.

-## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).

-For help on editing package code, view the [documentation](https://flutter.io/developing-packages/).
+BLoC pattern implementation which simplifies process of writing BLoC and minimizes boilerplate which is needed to be written with traditional BLoC pattern implementation.